 Following the example of Jesuit founder, St. Ignatius of Loyola, who was one of the first to purchase a printing press in the 16th Century, Loyola Academy promoted the early adoption of iPads in education and required an iPad for each student beginning with the 2013-14 academic year.
 In November 2016, Apple renewed Loyola Academy’s status as an Apple Distinguished School, continuing recognition for leadership, innovation and academic excellence.
 As part of the application process, we authored a short iBook, telling Chapter 2 of our story.
 There are many examples of how we have grown as a 1:1 iPad learning environment, including student creations.
 This updated web page provides detailed information and links to some frequently asked questions associated with our One-to-One (1:1) iPad Initiative for the 2018–19 school year.

-We recommend purchasing a wifi-only, minimum 64GB iPad to accommodate apps, textbooks, files, and other materials not stored in the cloud.
-Because your student has four years of iPad use ahead, we strongly encourage you to invest in a model with enough storage to accommodate current and future learning needs.
-If your student already owns an iPad, he or she may continue to use it provided that it is the Air model or higher, capable of running at least iOS10 and current curricular-specific apps.
+We recommend purchasing a wifi-only, minimum 64GB iPad to accommodate apps, textbooks and other materials not stored in the cloud.
+If your student already owns an iPad, he or she may continue to use it provided that it is the Air or higher and that it is capable of running curricular-specific apps for iOS10 and higher.
+In addition, because your student has four years of iPad use ahead, we strongly encourage you to invest in a model with enough memory to accommodate current and future learning needs.
 Each student must have a dedicated iPad for his or her daily use.
-It will contain important documents, apps, and books which they will need to access on an ongoing basis.
+It will contain important documents, apps and books which they will need to access on an ongoing basis.

 Apple recently instituted an education discount for families who purchase a family-owned iPad.
 Discounts typically average in the $20-$30 range, depending on the device purchased.
 They also offer free engraving.
 You will need to allow two to three weeks for the process, so do not delay.
 Apple becomes very busy in the back-to-school season and may not be able to accommodate a short turn-around.